cirosantilli/cirosantilli.github.io/x86-paging.md

 ## Example: multi-level paging scheme

 The problem with a single-level paging scheme is that it would take up too much RAM: 4G / 4K = 1M entries *per* process.

 If each entry is 4 bytes long, that would make 4M *per process*, which is too much even for a desktop computer: `ps -A | wc -l` says that I am running 244 processes right now, so that would take around 1GB of my RAM!

 For this reason, x86 developers decided to use a multi-level scheme that reduces RAM usage.

-The downside of this system is that is has a slightly higher access time.
+The downside of this system is that is has a slightly higher access time, as we need to access RAM more times for each translation.

 In the simple 3 level paging scheme used for 32 bit processors without PAE, the 32 address bits are divided as follows:

     | directory (10 bits) | table (10 bits) | offset (12 bits) |

-Each process must have one and only one page directory associated to it, so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M required on a single-level scheme.

-Page tables are only allocated as needed by the OS.
-Each page table has `2^10 = 1K` page directory entries
+The directory is a "directory of page tables".

+`cr3` now points to the location on RAM of the page directory of the current process instead of page tables.

-Page directories contain... page directory entries!
-Page directory entries are the same as page table entries except that *they point to the physical addresses of page tables instead of physical addresses of pages*.
+The directory contains an array of directory entries.
+Page directory entries are very similar to page table entries except that *they point to the physical addresses of page tables instead of physical addresses of pages*.
 Since those addresses are only 20 bits wide, page tables aligned to 4KB (the lower bits are zeroed out).

-`cr3` now points to the location on RAM of the page directory of the current process instead of page tables.
+Each process must have one and only one page directory associated to it, so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M entries required on a single-level scheme.

+Each directory entry up 4 bytes, just like page entries, so that makes 4 KiB per process minimum.

+Page tables are only allocated only as needed by the OS.
+Each page table has only `2^10 = 1K` page table entries instead of `2^20` for the single paging scheme.

 Page tables entries don't change at all from a single-level scheme.